ebsaral/ebsaral/GiftsOfNature.md

 I feel **the life force** of others around me.
 This allows me to dance or move for hours and possibly uplift and inspire their spirits.
 Sensing others’ thoughts and emotions, I **blend** them to spark fresh, creative ideas and solutions.

 ## Water as a Life Source & Protection
 Water transforms to **meet nature's needs** thus mine, driven by choices of living beings.
-And, any damage caused in and around my life willingly **goes back to the responsibles** much stronger.
+And, any damage caused in and around my life willingly **goes back to the responsibles** much stronger within nature.

 *... and happy to share (more) with everyone since these are the proofs of **being one** and it belongs to nature.* :)